maastrichtlawtech/case-law-explorer/docs/datasets/README.md

 - API Endpoint: http://linkeddata.overheid.nl/service/get-links
 - Documentation: https://linkeddata.overheid.nl/front/portal/services

+#### Extraction

+The LIDO extraction script ([`rechtspraak_citations_extractor_incremental.py`](https://github.com/maastrichtlawtech/case-law-explorer/blob/master/data_extraction/citations/rechtspraak_citations_extractor_incremental.py)) it follows the following steps:

+- Builds the query URL using the API endpoint http://linkeddata.overheid.nl/service/get-links and a few filters such as `start`, `rows`, `output`.
+- The responses from the API are being cleaned and stored in a `DataFrame`.
+This is repeated from all the pages returned by the API.
+- The returned data is being divided into `caselaw` and `legislation` citations.
+- Finally, the data is stored using the [`Storage` object](/api/storage).

 #### Data format

 The following fields are expected to be in the CSV files storing the citations: